stefina-var/SoftUni/README.md

 ```
 There are 7 primitive types of variables.
 * string - It stores textual data.
 It is enclosed within single quotes, double quotes or backticks.
-  Every string has a length and we can access every letter by it's index.
+  Every string has a length and we can access every letter by its index.
 ```
 let name = "Stefina";
 let name = 'Stefina';
 let name = `Stefina`;

 ```
-* number - In Js we have only one type for numbers for both integers and floating numbers.
+* number - In Js we have only one type of numbers for both integers and floating numbers.
 ```
 let age = 5;
 ```